hai-gen/2025/cfp.markdown

 * How will user needs for creativity support drive the development of generative AI algorithms?
 How can the capabilities of generative models be leveraged for positive and effective co-creative user experiences?

 The goal of our workshop is to bring together researchers and practitioners from the domains of HCI & AI to establish a joint community to deepen our understanding of the human-AI co-creative process and to explore the opportunities and challenges of creating meaningful, effective and safe user experiences for intent-based generative systems.

 Submissions are encouraged, but not limited to, the following topics:

-* Novel, AI-augmented user experiences across a range of media types (text, images, audio, code, and video) that support the creation of physical and/or digital artifacts
+* Human-AI co-creation across modalities and platforms (web, VR, AR) that support the creation of physical and/or digital artifacts
-* Novel ways for creating, managing, and interacting with outcome specifications
+* Co-Creativity in education and skill development
-* Use cases & novel applications for co-creativity including business use cases
+* Use cases & novel applications for co-creativity
+* Intent inference and intent-based co-creation.
-* Techniques, methodologies, & algorithms that enable new user experiences and interactions with generative models and allow for directed and purposeful manipulation of the model output
+* Techniques, methodologies, & algorithms that enable new user experiences and interactions with generative models %and allow for directed and purposeful manipulation of the model output
 * Usage patterns, design guidelines, and design principles for intent-based outcome specification that support effective and safe use
-* Issues of governance, privacy, and ownership of AI-generated or human-AI co-created content
+* Issues of governance, privacy, ownership, and attribution of human-AI co-created content
 * Security, including forensic tools and approaches for deep fake detection
-* Evaluations of human-AI co-creative processes and quality metrics of AI-generated or human-AI co-created content
+* Evaluations of human-AI co-creative processes and quality metrics of human-AI co-created content
-* User research on needs & algorithmic requirements for co-creative systems, perceptions of human-AI co-creative systems, trust of co-creative tools & artifacts, and/or implications for HCI theories
+* User research on needs, perceptions, and trust of human-AI co-creative systems, tools & artifacts
-* Lessons learned from computational art & design and generative design, and how these impact research
+* Lessons learned from computational art & design and generative design
 * Potential risks and harms of working with generative models and generated content, and strategies to detect or mitigate those harms

 All papers will undergo a single-blind peer review (i.e. author names and affiliations should be listed).
 If accepted, at least one of the authors must attend the workshop to present the work.